erenayar-12/DSA210-Project/README.md

 ## Machine Learning

 #### I performed Grid search tuning on Random Forest, Neural Network, and Decision Tree models.
 Neural Network did not converge even after increasing iterations.
-I also tried KNN and SVM regression but the best R2 value was Decision Tree Regression's.
+I also tried KNN and SVM regression.
+Since all regression methods fail to meet R2 expectation, I reframed the problem  as a classification task.
+Instead of predicting the exact suicide rate, I converted the continuous variable into a binary label based on whether the suicide rate was above or below the median.
+That way, I could work with a better ML approach to my limited dataset.

-#### Decision Tree Regression performs relatively better than other methods given the small and limited dataset as this project has.
+#### Naive Bayes has the best accuracy among other ML methods.